department-of-veterans-affairs/va.gov-team/products/education-careers/stem/design/22-1995-stem-content-doc.md

 ### Chapter Title: 2 of 6: Education Benefit

-Rogers STEM Scholarship eligibility { Sub-head }
+*Rogers STEM Scholarship* { Sub-head }

 The [Edith Nourse Rogers STEM Scholarship]() is offered to students training in high demand STEM (Science, Technology, Engineering, and Math) fields.

 To be considered, you must meet all the requirements below.
 You:

 •	Are receiving Post-9/11 GI Bill or Fry Scholarship benefits
 •	Have used up all your education benefits or are within 6 months of using all your benefits.
-[Check remaining benefits]()
+[Check your remaining benefits]()
 •	Are enrolled in an undergraduate program for STEM, *or* have already earned a STEM degree and are pursuing a teaching certification [See approved STEM programs]()